-- Session I: Definitions and Distinctions & A Brief History of Race – We begin giving clarity to the terms we will use throughout the series as well as a brief history of race and its link to building the country.
+- Session I: Terms and Distinctions Necessary for Talking About Race & A Brief History of Constructing Race – We begin giving clarity to the terms we will use throughout the series as well as a brief history of race and its link to building the country.

 - Session II: Understanding the Meaning of Whiteness – We present an understanding of how the race structure determined the meaning of whiteness.